simbioses/OBIB/mirthchannels/OBIB_vm/README.md

 ## Step 7: Install OBIB on MirthConnect

-Execute the **updates** provision from host machine:
+Execute the **update** provision from host machine:

 ```bash
 $ vagrant provision --provision-with update
 ```

+*All operations should display **Response code: 2XX** in the console*.
+However if something goes wrong, the operations returns are stored in the folder /home/vagrant/output of the vm.

 ## *Step 7: (Manual option) Install OBIB Global Scripts*

-Open browser on Mirthconnect admin web site: **http://192.168.56.105:8080** and Launch or Download the MirthConnect Administrator.
+Open browser on Mirthconnect admin web site: **http://192.168.100.101:8080** and Launch or Download the MirthConnect Administrator.

 *Link to download other Administrator Launcher options: https://www.nextgen.com/products-and-services/NextGen-Connect-Integration-Engine-Downloads*